Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 There's that as well.

-And Starmer approved it, and Starmer approved it.
+And Starmer approved it.

-Because the Americans get up a fuss.
+Because the Americans hit up a fuss.

-Um the idea being that they want to spy on Britain more thoroughly.
+With the idea being that they want to spy on Britain more thoroughly.

 And these guys under Starmer are completely happy to sell the country to the Chinese.

-It looks that it gets another point of GDP that lets them argue for their re-election a little more effectively.
+That it gets another point of GDP that lets them argue for their re-election a little more effectively.

-So these guys, I mean, the extent to which the political class in Britain is completely um hostile to accepting that there are threats foreign and domestic is mind-boggling.
+So these guys, I mean, the extent to which the political class in Britain is completely hostile to accepting that there are threats foreign and domestic is mind-boggling.

 We are in a cold war with China.